sattva2020/N8N-AI-Starter-Kit/README.md

 Updated README note
 Updated docs: env.schema updated with defaults for local testing (legacy: env.schema.md)
 chore: replaced personal email in env.schema and scripts/ with placeholder

+## env.schema is canonical

+This repository uses `env.schema` as the canonical environment schema for CI and pre-commit validation.
+Obvious placeholder values are removed from the committed `env.schema` to prevent leaking example secrets.
+Add real secrets to your local `.env` or to secure secret stores before deploying.